uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Fix: Add compatibility for PHP 5.2 in the widget registration code.
+See https://codex.wordpress.org/Widgets_API

 = 3.1 =
 * Feature: Insert Page widget.
 Go to Appearance > Widgets to add the Insert Page widget to any of your widget areas.
 Specify a page slug or ID in the widget, and that page will get displayed in the widget area.